manggic/CodeEvolutionNextJs/README.md

 6. getStaticProps will help fetch the data on the initial request but it is then cached for subsequent requests
 7. Incremental static regeneration can help but if revalidate is 1 sec, we still might not see the most upto date news when the regeneartion is happening in the background
+8. rather fetch the data on the client side by making a get request from the component, but no SEO

 ### Server Side Rendering